Seven Eccles street

 John Hunt 2014

 Flora H. Mitchell's painting of 7 Eccles Street in the 1960s.
-Reproduced in David Pierce's James Joyce's Ireland (Yale University Press, 1992), courtesy of the University of Southern Illinois Library.
+Source: Pierce, James Joyce's Ireland.

 April 2008 photograph by Pointillist of the 7 Eccles Street doorframe displayed in the yard at the back of the James Joyce Centre.
 Source: Wikimedia Commons.